Mahabubabad: Government and politics

 Mahabubabad Municipality was constituted in 2011 and is classified as a second grade municipality.
 The jurisdiction of the civic body is spread over an area of 44.99 km2.

 Politics

-Mahabubabad has one seat for state Assembly constituency.
-Banoth Shankar Naik Telangana Rashtra Samithi (TRS) was elected as Member of Legislative Assembly in the 2014 general elections.
+Mahabubabad Municipality ward has a total of 36 wards.
+Mahabubabad has one seat for the state Assembly constituency.
+In the elections held in December 2023, Dr. Murali Naik Bhukya of the Indian National Congress was elected as the Member of Legislative Assembly (MLA) from Mahabubabad.
 It is a grade 2 municipality.
 The R.D.O. and M.R.O. look after the revenue administration.
-Earlier Hanamkonda and Warangal were two Lok Sabha Constituencies in the same area, but recently the Election Commission of India based on the population census has shifted Warangal Lok Sabha Constituency to Mahabubabad.
+Earlier, Hanamkonda and Warangal were two Lok Sabha Constituencies in the same area, but recently, the Election Commission of India, based on the population census, has shifted the Warangal Lok Sabha Constituency to Mahabubabad.

+Education

+Mahabubabad has a variety of educational institutions.
+It has a Government Medical College inaugurated in 2022.